Kung Fu Kids

-Kung Fu Kids is a Philippine produced live-action fantasy series which tells the story of seven children of different personalities united by a prophecy.
-The series used the song Kung Fu Fighting on its series teaser.
-It aired from January 28 to April 25, 2008, replacing Lastikman and was replaced by The Singing Bee.
-Kung Fu Kids is also replayed on Yey!.
+Kung Fu Kids is a 2008 Philippine television drama fantasy series broadcast by ABS-CBN.
+Directed by Malu L. Sevilla and Richard I. Arellano, it stars Jairus Aquino, Andre Garcia, Eliza Pineda, Sharlene San Pedro, Paul Salas, Jane Oineza, Kristoffer Martin and Joshua Dionisio.
+It aired on the network's Primetime Bida line up and worldwide on TFC from January 28 to April 25, 2008, replacing Mars Ravelo's Lastikman and was replaced by The Singing Bee.

 Plot

 Kung Fu Kids is about friendship, love for family, and courage.
 The destined kids are led by Lembot, the weakest and least confident of the bunch.
 Taught about friendship, love for family and happiness, the Kung Fu Kids trained under the village idiot who turns out to be a Kung Fu master from China, and they've developed the abilities that enable them to fight the forces of evil.
 They fight many battles and defend their loved ones from evil.
 To be able to do best, they rely on discipline and focus.
 Under the rules of the Kung Fu Master, Lembot trains with other Kung Fu Kids to fight the forces of evil.
 See how challenging it would be as these exceptional kids deal with serious family issues and enjoy their lives as children while saving the world in secret.
 The kid's desire to learn martial arts led him to be in the middle of an ancient battle until everyone close to him, his family and friends were placed in danger.
 What is the connection of Fei and Master Kung to Lembot and the crazy man?
 Wu Lee also tasks Kung to hide the ruby heart of Shen Li Liang, a shining sacred jewel and a student named Fei sacrifices his life in protecting the Shen Li Liang.
 The Kung Fu Kids summon the red dragon to combine their powers together by the red heart.